janne-pa/CaseManagementRulesEngineDemo/README.md

 # My Console App

-This is a demo how utilize https://github.com/microsoft/RulesEngine
+This is a demo how to utilize RulesEngine (https://github.com/microsoft/RulesEngine).

 ## Getting Started